 a.
 Drainage.
-See Chapter 6, Section (E)(3) for language that

-must be in the covenants regarding drainage.
+See Chapter 6, Section (E)(3) for language that must be in the covenants regarding drainage.

-- b.
+b.
 Visibility.
-See Chapter 6, Section (H)(8) for language that must be in the covenants regarding visibility. - c.
-Rentals.
-The process for rentals to be established, minimum lease length and percentage rentals allowed within subdivision must be established in the covenants.
+See Chapter 6, Section (H)(8) for language that must be in the covenants regarding visibility.

 D. Open Space and Areas for Public Dedication